 - Mobility and assistive devices

-If your injuries prevent you from working your normal job and a full schedule, workers’ compensation will pay to cover a portion of your lost wages.
-If you cannot work at all because of your injuries, treatment, or recovery, you will be eligible to collect a benefit called temporary total disability, or “TTD.”
-The amount of TTD you receive is calculated using a legal formula, but it usually ends up being approximately two-thirds of your normal gross pay up to a weekly maximum.
+If your injuries prevent you from working, workers’ compensation will cover a portion of your lost wages.
+If you cannot work at all because of your injuries, you can collect a benefit called temporary total disability (TTD).
+TTD is calculated based on your missed time from work and average earnings.

-You will usually be able to collect TTD on a weekly basis until you are able to return to your previous job or until you reach maximum medical improvement.
-Under certain circumstances you may also qualify for other disability programs during or at the conclusion of your workers’ compensation case.
-It is important to discuss with your attorney any other disability benefits you may have available to you, and for which you may wish to apply.
+You can usually collect TTD on a weekly basis until you return to your previous job or reach maximum medical improvement.
+Under certain circumstances, you may also qualify for other disability programs during or at the conclusion of your workers’ compensation case.

-Our team can prepare and file a Form 50 in your case.
-A Form 50 provides the Workers’ Compensation Commission with official notice of your claim and the basic facts of your case, including:
+Our team can prepare and file a Form 50.
+This document notifies the Workers’ Compensation Commission of your claim and provides the basic facts of your case, including: